The villas of the Four Seasons Seychelles are dotted around a quiet cove on Mahe Island,…

 Food quality: The Four Seasons Resort in the Seychelles serves 'Mediterranean, Southeast Asian, Creole-inspired and International cuisine.'

 Breakfast is served from 7-10:30 am in the ZEZ restaurant.
-On our most recent visit there was a very extensive, high-quality buffet including a choice of juices, sliced fruit, croissants, muffins, a selection of bread and cereals and a choice of yoghurts.
-Eggs were cooked to order with different vegetables and smoked meat or sausages.
+There is a very extensive, high-quality buffet including a choice of juices, sliced fruit, croissants, muffins, a selection of bread and cereals and a choice of yoghurts.
+Eggs are cooked to order with different vegetables and smoked meat or sausages.

 Lunch is taken from 12:00 noon to 3:30 pm at the Kannel Restaurant.
 The menu comprises different soups, salads and octopus as starters, as well as sandwiches and pizzas.
 Among the main courses you'll notice a strong focus on seafood, although other options are offered, too, for instance grilled chicken with green papaya salad and banana chips.
 For desert, we could choose between various ice creams, sorbets and cakes, with warm jackfruit beignets with milk tea ice cream and ice-cold pineapple shooter being a delicious example.

-Dinner (7-11 pm) is offered by both of the Four Seasons’s restaurants – the choice is yours.
-For starter we had the choice between different seafood dishes like tuna tartare or lobster summer roll, salads, soups and vegetable spring rolls.
+Dinner (7-11 pm) is offered by both of the Four Seasons's restaurants – the choice is yours.
+Sadly we didn't get to stay here on our most recent visit in July 2015, but on a previous stay, for starter we had the choice between different seafood dishes like tuna tartare or lobster summer roll, salads, soups and vegetable spring rolls.
 There were also three curries on the menu, one cooked with fish, one with shrimps and one with chicken.
 For main course, you could consider e.g. Nasi Goreng, octopus fricassee, grilled rib eye steak and spiced rubbed chicken breast.
 Furthermore, vegetarian meals are always part of the menu at the ZEZ.
 Dessert faced us with an extensive choice between – to name some examples – a coconut roll (caramelized coconut crepe with caramel sauce and coconut sorbet), Mahé pumpkin & cassava crumble, chocolate mud pie, vanilla panna cotta with hibiscus sauce and a fruit platter as well as ice creams and sorbets.

-Moreover, the Four seasons Seychelles often serves themed dinners; when we last visited we had, on different evenings, a Japanese and an Indian evening.
+Moreover, the Four seasons Seychelles often serves themed dinners; when we last stayed at the resort we had, on different evenings, a Japanese and an Indian evening.
 Both were very good and impressively authentic.

 Dining style: Individual Tables